BawerA/GAN_Networks/README.md

 # GAN_Networks
-This is Team Machines GitHub for GAN networks.
+This is Team Machines GitHub for Generative Adversarial Networks(GANs).

 dcgan.py - -  Our code so far in trying to create our own DCGAN based off of the architecture from the medium article (https://medium.com/@liyin2015/dcgan-79af14a1c247)